-This is the risk that future proceeds from investments may have to be reinvested at a potentially lower rate of return (i.e. interest rate).
+This is the risk that future proceeds from investments may have to be reinvested at a potentially lower rate of return (i.e. interest rate) if interest rates are falling (bear bond market).
 This primarily relates to fixed income securities.

 These risks are associated with a particular industry or a particular company within an industry.
-Generally, business risk is that a company will go bankrupt or perform below expectations.
+Generally, business risk is that a company will go bankrupt, face increased competition, or product obsolescence, or simply perform below expectations.
 Every company carries the business risk that it will produce insufficient cash flow in order to maintain operations.
-Business risk can come from a variety of sources, some systemic and others unsystemic.
-That is, every company has the business risk that the broader economy will perform poorly and therefore that sales will be poor, and also the risk that the market simply will not like its products.
+Business risk can come from a variety of sources, some systemic (collapse of an entire financial system or market) and others, un-systemic (risk associated with any one equity, group or component of a system such as oil prices).

 Liquidity is the ability to readily convert an investment into cash.
 Generally, assets are more liquid if there is an active market for the asset.
 For example, Treasury Bills are highly liquid, while real estate properties are not.
-Investors holding emerging markets or micro-cap funds are subject to liquidity risk.
+Publicly traded investments have liquidity, while privately held securities are illiquid.

 Excessive borrowing to finance a business’ operations increases the risk of profitability, because the company must meet the terms of its obligations in good times and bad.
 During periods of financial stress, the inability to meet loan obligations may result in bankruptcy and/or a declining market value.
 Financial risk is perhaps the greatest risk faced by high yield bond investors holding bonds rated below B.